-It is easy for a company to become enthralled with what is going on within the organisation and lose focus on external market forces.
+It is easy for a company to become enthralled with what is going on within the business and lose focus on external market forces.
 However there is a lot to be gained from taking a step back and monitoring how the market is changing and how competitors are presenting themselves.
-With so much information out there in the online arena, it is often hard for companies to utilise this critical information source.
+With so much information out there in the online arena, it is often hard for companies to use this critical information source.

 We have developed a structured and comprehensive process to analyse market trends and new developments to help our clients maintain a competitive advantage.
 We continuously track relevant information from a range of different sources, and at regular intervals we will aggregate the intelligence into a usable format.